RobDBennett/labs28_documentation_template/README.md

 Screen shots of user flows
 # Archetecture
 Screen shots of archtecture diagrams

 Description of File hierarchy
 # Updates To Repo in Labs 28
 Track Specific Repo Information (BE, FE, DS)

-Examples and Descriptions of components, how props are handled, and where to find them, or database tables and models End Points and how they should be used
+Examples and Descriptions of components, how props are handled, and where to find them, or database tables and models

+End Points and how they should be used
 # Issues
-Current Issues/Bugs that could not be fixed before thursday of week 4 (please also include this is the *issues* tab
+Current Issues/Bugs that could not be fixed before thursday of week 4

+formatted as a task list
 # Future Features
 Wishlist for future features

 Links to any other research you have done for this project
 # Support
 Who to contact for further support